kzborisov/SoftUni/README.md

 [Solved Problems]<br>
 __Grade:__

 In the Python Web Basics course we will lay the basics of Web programming with Python and Django.
-We will get acquainted with the basic principles of web development, such as HTTP Protocol, we will learn to work with databases (SQL), we will create our own server and we will get acquainted with the basic concepts in the MVC architecture.
+We will get acquainted with the basic principles of web development, such as HTTP Protocol, we will learn to work with databases (SQL), we will create our own server, and we will get acquainted with the basic concepts in the MVC architecture.

 #### 2.2.2 Python Web Framework
 [Solved Problems]<br>